 Scene: Ilkeston in the Italianate style.

-In June 1866 William Warner signed the contract for its erection, at a cost of £2650, and work started almost immediately.
-On September 27th, 1866 the foundation stone was laid by the most noble Charles Cecil John Manners, Duke of Rutland K.G, Lord of the Manor of Ilkeston, and the building was complete in the following year.
+Thus, on September 27th, 1866 the foundation stone was laid by the most noble Charles Cecil John Manners, Duke of Rutland K.G, Lord of the Manor of Ilkeston, and the building was complete in the following year.

 Two men were standing outside the office of the ‘Pioneer’, reading the announcement of the stone-laying.